panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 ---
 title: "How to Use Promise.any()"
-description: "How to use the Promise.any(promises) helper function to get the value of the first resolved promise from an array of promises."
+description: "How to use the Promise.any() to get the first fulfilled promise from an array of promises."
-published: "2021-08-26T12:00Z"
+published: "2021-08-26T11:10Z"
-modified: "2021-08-26T12:00Z"
+modified: "2021-08-26T11:10Z"
 thumbnail: "./images/cover.png"
 slug: promise-any
 tags: ['javascript', 'promise', 'async']